Arriba! 12 Must See Festivals in Spain!

 Traditionally Carnival marks the start of Lent, but as time has gone on it has become one of the largest and craziest parties of the year.
 Modelled after the celebrations in Rio de Janeiro the city and the people are dressed in colours, feathers, sparkles, venetian masks and head dresses as they dance at street parties, and circus themed events.

-April: Feria de Abril (Sevilla)
+April – Feria de Abril in Sevilla

+This Spanish festival is as traditional as it gets!
 As spring begins to emerge in the south of Spain, the people of Sevilla begin preparing for the famous Feria de Abril.
 The city centre dresses up to entertain some of the most traditional Spanish activities – flamenco, salsa, food, wine and merrymaking!
 Over 1 million people travel from far and wide to attend the feria, and maybe you will be among them next year!

-June: Haro Wine Festival (Haro)
+June – Haro Wine Festival

 At the begging of every summer, the little town of Haro gets ready for one of the most unique festivals in the country.
 Similar to Buñol’s Tomatina, Haro is a day dedicated to one massive wine fight!
-What could be better than spending a day in the countryside of Rioja, drinking the best Rioja wine with hundreds of people?
+What could be better than spending a day in the countryside of Rioja, drinking (and throwing) the best Rioja wine with hundreds of people?

 La Mercè is the largest festival in all of Catalonia!
 It’s held in Barcelona and involves some of the most traditional Catalan fiesta’s in the region.
 From famous Catalonian castling, massive live concerts, fireworks in Plaza España, community feasts, and fire runs!

-October: Fiestas del Pilar (Zaragoza)
+October – Fiestas del Pilar in Zaragoza

 Another celebration for a Parton Saint of it’s city, Pilar is very similar to a fair with a large food venue, carnival performances, concerts and games.
 The religious ceremonies of the festival include offerings of flowers and fruits to the main pyramid shaped alter for the Saint.